Lightweight Effect Polymorphism

 “given a block f that has no effects, eachLine also has no effects”.

-Given that reading, we couldn’t use eachLine as in our example, since the block passed to eachLine uses two effects Break and Console (due to println).
+Given that reading, we couldn’t use eachLine as in our example, since the block passed to eachLine uses two effects Break and Logger (due to println).

 The Contextual Reading